Jacob Jordaens: Career

 Even before he was admitted as a master in the Guild he had started working for the free market.
 In the early period of his career he had contact with the workshop of Rubens in Antwerp and produced many mythological and allegorical compositions as well as biblical scenes.
-In 1628, he was, together with Rubens and van Dyck, commissioned by the Augustine order to each paint an altar in the Augustine church in Antwerp.
+In 1628, he was, together with Rubens and van Dyck, commissioned by the Augustine order to each paint an altarpiece for the Augustine church in Antwerp.
 Rubens painted a Virgin and Child Adored by Saints for the high altar while van Dyck contributed a St. Augustine in Ecstasy for the altar on the left.
 Jordaens painted the Martyrdom of St. Apollonia for the altar on the right (still in situ).
-Jordaens' rendition of the martyrdom of St. Apollonia, who jumped into a fire rather than denounce her faith in the 3rd century, is crowded and dramatic.
+According to the legend of the martyrdom of St. Apollonia, the 3rd-century saint jumped into a fire rather than denounce her faith.
+Jordaens' treatment of the subject is crowded and dramatic.
 It was likely Rubens who had been able to secure this commission.
 That Jordaens was also invited to contribute to this project shows the high regard in which he was already held at that early period of his career.

-Jordaens was one of the artists invited to work on the decorations for the Joyous Entry into Antwerp of the new governor of the Habsburg Netherlands Cardinal-Infante Ferdinand in 1635.
-Rubens was in overall charge of this project.
-For this event, Jordaens made decorative paintings after designs by Rubens.
+Jordaens was one of the artists invited to work on the decorations for the Joyous Entry into Antwerp in 1635 of the new governor of the Habsburg Netherlands Cardinal-Infante Ferdinand.
+Rubens was in overall charge of the design of this project.
+Jordaens'contribution consisted of a few decorative paintings made after designs by Rubens.
 In collaboration with Cornelis de Vos he completed the triumphal arch of Philip that was erected in the Huidenvetterstraat.
-It was one of the principal decorative elements in Rubens's designs.
-It has not been preserved as it was solely intended as a temporary decoration for the Joyous Entry.
+It was one of the principal decorative elements in Rubens' designs.
+From top to bottom and on both sides, the triumphal arch was covered with paintings extolling the benefits which the Burgundian and Habsburg dynasties had brought to Antwerp.
+The work has not been preserved as it was solely intended as a temporary decoration for the Joyous Entryof the new governor.

-Rubens received in 1636 a commission from the Spanish king Philip IV of Spain to create various mythological paintings to decorate the Torre de la Parada, a hunting lodge of the king near Madrid.
+Rubens received in 1636 from King Philip IV of Spain a commission for a series of mythological paintings to decorate the Torre de la Parada, a hunting lodge that was being built for the king near Madrid.
 The mythological scenes depicted in the series were largely based on the Metamorphoses of Ovid.
 Rubens realized this important commission with the assistance of a large number of Antwerp painters such as David Teniers the Younger, Cornelis de Vos, Jan Cossiers, Peter Snayers, Thomas Willeboirts Bosschaert, Theodoor van Thulden, Jan Boeckhorst, Peeter Symons, Jacob Peter Gowy and others, who worked after Rubens' modellos.
-Jordaens also played his part in this collaborative effort.
+Jordaens also played a part in this collaborative effort.
 Two works in the series attributed to Jordaens are Apollo and Pan (1637), made after a sketch by Rubens, and Vertummus and Pomona (1638).
-Further contributions which he may have made are the Fall of the Titans, the Marriage of Peleus and Thetis, and Cadmus Sowing the Dragons Teeth.
+To Jordaens are further tentatively attributed the Fall of the Titans, the Marriage of Peleus and Thetis, and Cadmus Sowing the Dragons Teeth.